forrestjgq/lsp/thread/pwpt/pthread.md

 When you declare a condition variable, remember that a condition variable and the associated predicate are "locked together."
 You may save yourself (or your successor) some confusion by always declaring the condition variable and predicate together, if possible.
 I recommend that you try to encapsulate a set of invariants and predicates with its mutex and one or more condition variables as members in a structure, and carefully document the association.

 Sometimes you cannot initialize a condition variable statically; for example, when you use malloc to create a structure that contains a condition variable.
 Then you will need to call **pthread\_cond\_init** to initialize the condition variable dynamically, as shown in the following example, **cond\_dynamic.c**.
 You can also dynamically initialize condition variables that you declare statically-but you must ensure that each condition variable is initialized before it is used, and that each is initialized only once.
-You may initialize it before creating any threads, for example, or by using **pthread\_once** ([[Section 5.](#5.)1](#5.1)).
-If you need to initialize a condition variable with nondefault attributes, you must use dynamic initialization (see Section 5.2.2).
+You may initialize it before creating any threads, for example, or by using **pthread\_once** ([Section 5.1](#5.1)).
+If you need to initialize a condition variable with nondefault attributes, you must use dynamic initialization (see [Section 5.2.2](#5.2.2)).

 ```c
 /** cond_dynamic.c */